Keshavo-o/To-do-list/README.md

 Editing is handled via PHP for demonstration, but can be done purely with JavaScript for SPAs.

+This project is designed to showcase my JavaScript skills by implementing task management using localStorage, as I have already demonstrated my PHP and MySQL expertise in my previous Employee Management System project.

 ## 📚 Future Enhancements
 Add priority field with levels (Low, Medium, High).